hatamiarash7/iranleague-exporter/README.md

 | AUTH_PASSWORD |         | Password for basic authentication                 |
 | LABEL_LANG    | FA      | Language for the team names (FA, EN)              |

+Also, you can use the `TZ` environment variable to set the timezone for the exporter.
+The default timezone is dependent on the host system.
+Set it to `Asia/Tehran` to get the Iran timezone.

 ---

 ## Support 💛